-“Centered, poised, self-contained, collected, grounded, solid, comfortable, calm, has his feet on the ground.”
+“Centered, grounded, poised, self-contained, collected, solid, comfortable, calm, has his feet on the ground.”
 The stick figure represents the body.
-The circle represents the self or ones focus, spirit, or attention.
+The circle represents the self or one’s focus, attention, or spirit.
 This is where a student must be in order to trust an instructor, to ask questions, to feel safe about trying new things, to have fun, learn, and to say no. As instructors, we want students to be in the 1st Circle all the time.
 We want them to say no to anything that would cause them to go to the 3rd circle (below) or higher.

 The 2nd Circle: Nervous

 A person in the 2nd Circle is a spirit beginning to leave his or her body.
 He would say he feels “okay, but not great.”
 He can proceed, but he’d rather be in the 1st Circle.
 An instructor should not try to teach him anything in this stage unless the student is having fun.
 In the 2nd Circle, he’s not “at home.”
 If he’s having fun, then he’s just in control enough to succeed.